Al-Kohollik/discord-simpleRPC/README.md

 ## Setup
 ### Required
 1. Create an application on the [Discord Developer Portal](https://discord.com/developers/applications) with whatever name you want "game" in your status to be.
 This is not a permanant choice; you can change it whenever you want.
-2. Download this repo, open `config.ini` with any text editor (Notepad++ for example), and edit `clientID` with the value of the client ID/application ID from the Discord Application created in step 1.
+2. Download the correct folder for your operating system (discord-simplerpc-windows for if you use Windows, etc.), open `config.ini` with any text editor (Notepad for example), and edit `clientID` with the value of the client ID/application ID from the Discord Application created in step 1.

 ### Optional